mlz-ictrl/nicos/doc/source/deviceapi.rst

    .. automethod:: history

-   .. method:: getPar(name)
-               setPar(name, value)

    These are compatibility methods from the old NICOS system.
 Parameter access is now done via a property for every parameter.

+   .. method:: getPar(name)

+      .. deprecated:: 2.10
+         Use ``dev.name`` instead.

+   .. method:: setPar(name, value)

+      .. deprecated:: 2.10
+         Use ``dev.name = value`` instead.

    .. rubric:: Parameter access